audrow/sta-website-helpers/RECORD.md

 - Husky for precommit hooks
 - `lint-staged` for automatically formatting and performing simple linting the staged files

-I also setup testing to work with Typescript directly and reorganized my `package.json` scripts.
+I also setup testing to work with Typescript directly, reorganized my `package.json` scripts, and updated the README.

+My next steps are as follows:

+- (Possible) Clean up the build process.
+- Refactor the episodes API: separate out utils and core logic.
+- Update the episodes API to be a posts API, since I may have posts that are not episodes, and use memoization in getting the posts content.
+This will make it possible to search for posts by slug, while having custom slugs.

 ## 2022-01-26: Updating How Episodes are Obtained